-There are a number of potential symptoms of spinal stenosis, and one's specific symptoms are mainly determined by the location and severity of the stenosis in the spine.
+There are a number of potential signs and symptoms of spinal stenosis.
+The specific signs and symptoms are mainly determined by the location and severity of the stenosis in the spine.

 Overall, spinal stenosis symptoms are often characterized as: